MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-add-on-premises-application.md

 ### General remarks

 If you already installed a connector, reinstall it to get the latest version.
-To see information about previously released versions and what changes they include, see [Application proxy: Version Release History](./application-proxy-release-version-history.md).
+To see information about previously released versions and what changes they include, see [Application proxy: Version Release History](application-proxy-release-version-history.md).

 If you choose to have more than one Windows server for your on-premises applications, you need to install and register the connector on each server.
 You can organize the connectors into connector groups.
-For more information, see [Connector groups](./application-proxy-connector-groups.md).
+For more information, see [Connector groups](application-proxy-connector-groups.md).

 If you install connectors in different regions, you should optimize traffic by selecting the closest application proxy cloud service region with each connector group.
 To learn more, see [Optimize traffic flow with Microsoft Entra application proxy](application-proxy-network-topology.md).

 If your organization uses proxy servers to connect to the internet, you need to configure them for application proxy.
-For more information, see [Work with existing on-premises proxy servers](./application-proxy-configure-connectors-with-proxy-servers.md).
+For more information, see [Work with existing on-premises proxy servers](application-proxy-configure-connectors-with-proxy-servers.md).

 For information about connectors, capacity planning, and how they stay up-to-date, see [Understand Microsoft Entra application proxy connectors](application-proxy-connectors.md).

 ## Verify the connector installed and registered correctly

 You can use the Microsoft Entra admin center or your Windows server to confirm that a new connector installed correctly.
-For information about troubleshooting App Proxy issues, see [Debug application proxy application issues](application-proxy-debug-apps.md).
+For information about troubleshooting application proxy issues, see [Debug application proxy application issues](application-proxy-debug-apps.md).

 ### Verify the installation through Microsoft Entra admin center